 Immigrating means applying for Permanent Residency in Canada.
 Applying for permanent residency can take a long time.
 The International Student Advisers at the Queen’s University International Centre can answer some questions about the process but do not focus on permanent residency.

-Please begin your research with Citizenship and Immigration Canada’s “Immigrating to Canada” page. noting that most students and graduates apply through either the Federal Skilled Worker Class, the Canadian Experience Class or a Provincial Nominee Program like Ontario Immigrant Nominee Program.
+Please begin your research with Immigration, Refugees, and Citizenship Canada’s “Immigrating to Canada” page. noting that most students and graduates apply through either the Federal Skilled Worker Class, the Canadian Experience Class or a Provincial Nominee Program like Ontario Immigrant Nominee Program.

 The Express Entry application management system determines who can apply through the Federal Skilled Worker and the Canadian Experience Classes.
 Provincial nominee programs can select applicants through Express Entry or directly.